- Search The Registry

 This date marks the birth of Jesse Owens in 1913.
-He was an African American sprinter and businessman and one of the greatest track-and-field athletes of all time.
+He was a Black Track & Field sprinter, businessman, and one of the greatest track & field athletes ever.

-He was born James Cleveland Owens in Danville, Alabama, and educated at Ohio State University.
+He was born James Cleveland Owens in Danville, Alabama.
 He competed in interscholastic track meets while attending high school, excelling in the running broad jump, the 100-yard dash, and the 220-yard dash.
-As a member of the Ohio State University track squad in 1935, he established a world record of 26 ft 8 in. for the running broad jump; the next year he set a new world record of 10.2 sec for the 100-meter dash.
+He attended Ohio State University and was a member of the University's track squad.
+In 1935, he established a world record of 26 ft 8 in. for the running broad jump; the next year, he set a new world record of 10.2 sec for the 100-meter dash.

 Owens went on to play an active role in youth athletic programs and later established his own public relations firm.
 His autobiography, “The Jesse Owens Story,” was published in 1970.
 He died in 1980.